KostadinValchev/clothing-world/README.md

-## Lesson-18
+## Lesson-19

-We want to separate all our business logic in our selectors.
-In this lesson we add a new selector to show our total count of items.
+Now that we have our cart, it's time to create our checkout page.
+We need a checkout component for the page and our checkout-item component.
+We're going to connect the page to our cart reducer; we're also going to make a selector to get the total price.

 # How to fork and clone